16 Things That Are About to Get Way More Expensive

 What are tariffs?

-As the trade war with China escalates, tariffs on Chinese goods have been increasing.
+As the trade war with China escalates, tariffs on Chinese goods are increasing and expanding in scope.
+Experts say that Americans will see jumps in price tags they’ve grown accustomed to, some bigger than others.
 (A tariff, as defined by Investor’s Business Daily, is a tax on imports, the purpose of which is to protect domestic production and jobs.)

 The stated goal of these tariffs is to have a positive impact on America’s trade deficit with China (the BBC defines a trade deficit as the difference between how much your country buys from another country vs. how much you sell to that country.)
 As of last year, the U.S. trade deficit with China was approximately $375 billion.